adrien-ben/tictactoe-odin/readme.md

 ## How to play

-- Click on the board to place a pawn
+- Click on the board or move with ⬆️⬇️⬅️➡️ and press Enter to place a pawn
 - The goal is to align 3 pawns of the same type
-- Click the header to restart !
+- Click the header or press Enter to restart !

 ## How to run